eubinecto/cr-cw1/journal.md

 SO, what we'll be testing for is...
-- 1 conv layer, 2 conv layer, 3 conv layer and 4 conv layer.
+- the number of convolution layers.
+1 conv layer, 2 conv layer, 3 conv layer and 4 conv layer.
   - just train them, save the models somewhere, and evaluate them with another script.
+- with & without batch norm.
+- early stopping. pick the best one,